TechWiz-3/TechWiz-3/README.md

 On a quest to write clean code
 I like coding discord bots.
 Recently learnt some MySQL for a bot.
 [Check it out](https://github.com/TechWiz-3/newYearsResolutionBot)
-Working on making my code clean and legible.
 I am studying Networking as well as basic computer hardware, Linux Operating Systems etc.
 Learning a bit about cloud computing.
 Would like to explore pen-testing and Kali.